arangesh/TrackMPNN/README.md

 ```shell
 pip3 install pipenv
 ```
-4) Install other requirements and dependencies using Pipenv:
+4) Install other requirements and dependencies in a new virtual environment using Pipenv:
 ```shell
 cd TrackMPNN
 pipenv install